About Hamilton SeniorNet

 The idea of creating centres or clubs where seniors could learn computer skills was born out of a study in “Communicating with the Elderly” by Dr Mary Furlong at the University of San Fransisco in 1986.

-However we do liaise with sister clubs under the umbrella of the Federation of New Zealand SeniorNet Societies Inc.
+We do liaise with sister clubs under the umbrella of the Federation of New Zealand SeniorNet Societies Inc.